rubencosio/SignUp/README.md

-# pagina-personal
+# Sign Up Page
-Sign up page to practice html and css
+Sign up page to practice html and css with some form validations